Allowable and Unallowable FSEA Costs

 Cost Accounting regulations (commonly referred to as Uniform Guidance) identify certain expenses that are not allowed to be included in the recharge/service center rate calculation.

-Fee-for-Service Educational Activities (FSEA) should not incur unallowable costs unless other sources of funds (e.g. surcharges from external customers) are available and charged.
+Fee-for-Service Educational Activity (FSEA) should not incur unallowable costs unless other sources of funds (e.g. surcharges from external customers) are available and charged.

 - These costs must be a necessary business expense for the center, e.g., advertising

 - Costs determined to be unallowable should not be recovered from internal users nor expensed on a center’s Chartfield.
 Only costs expensed on the operating account can be included in the internal rate(s).

 Fee-for-Service Educational Activities (FSEA), no matter the size, are subject to the cost principles set forth in the U.S. Office of Management and Budget Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards 2 C.F.R. §200 Subpart E §200.468 (“Uniform Guidance”).